 Chemical Composition of A36 steel

-ASTM A36 is a mild steel or low carbon steel having carbon amount less than 0.3% by weight.
-Presence of low amount of carbon makes A36 steel to have properties like good formability, weldability, machinability, and ductility.
+ASTM A36 is mild steel or low-carbon steel having a carbon amount of less than 0.3% by weight.
+The presence of a low amount of carbon makes A36 steel have properties like good formability, weldability, machinability, and ductility.
 A36 usually contains some other elements like Silicon, Copper, Manganese, Phosphorus, Sulfur, etc. Also, depending on the product form the chemical compositions of A36 steel vary slightly.
-Typical chemical compositions for ASTM A36 steel are provided in Table-1 below.
+Typical chemical compositions for ASTM A36 steel are provided in Table 1 below.

 |A36 Steel Product form||C (wt%)||Si (wt%)||Mn (percentage by weight)||P (wt%)||S (wt%)||Cu (wt%)|